 While all London neighborhoods have something appealing for most travelers, not all of them make a good “home base” if you’re visiting for a few days.
 Below are four neighborhoods you should avoid staying at in North London.

-Dalston is a neighborhood you should avoid in North London.
-While it is extremely popular among locals for its raging nightclubs, this neighborhood doesn’t have an interesting offering of touristic attractions worth visiting.
+- Dalston – Dalston is a neighborhood you should avoid in North London.
+While it is extremely popular among locals for its raging nightclubs, this neighborhood doesn’t have an interesting offering of tourist attractions worth visiting.
 Also, there aren’t many rentals or hotels to stay at in Dalston.

-You’ll find Maida Vale right by the Regent’s Canal.
+- Maida Vale – You’ll find Maida Vale right by the Regent’s Canal, close to Little Venice.
 As it is primarily a residential and professional area, Maida Vale isn’t a good place to stay for the same reasons as Haggerston.
 There’s very little tourist leisure, and you won’t find a wide range of hotels or rentals.
 Still, it’s a nice place to visit if you enjoy architecture as the neighborhood is full of old Victorian and Edwardian residences.
-Maida Vale is close to Little Venice.
-So, if you happen to be visiting, take a spin at this neighborhood.

 Have any questions about where to stay in North London – and the places I don’t recommend?
 Let me know in the comments.